vishnraj/go-scraper/README.md

 ## Email
 ```
-This is on of the actions that can be taken for watch - it will send an email from the provided email to the receipient email
+This is one of the actions that can be taken for watch - it will send an email from the provided sender email to the receipient email

 Usage:
   go-dynamic-fetch watch email [flags]